Mykhailo-82/YouTube-mono-sound-extension/README.md

-# YouTube-mono-sound-extension
+# YouTube-Mono-Sound-extension

-A simple browser extension to toggle YouTube audio between **stereo** and **mono**.
-Works across multiple tabs with minimal delay.
+A lightweight browser extension to toggle YouTube and YouTube Music audio between mono and stereo.

-## Features
-- Quick toggle: Mono / Stereo
-- Works in multiple tabs
-- Lightweight and fast